hootan09/llamajs_rn/README.md

 #### TODOS:

-- [ ] runOnJs or 'worklet' for dont lock the main thread in inference time
+- [ ] RunOnJs or 'worklet' for dont lock the main thread in inference time
-- [ ] support for 8 bit quatization
+- [ ] Support for 8bit quatization for speed.(16float point is default)
-- [ ] better UI
+- [ ] Better UI
-- [ ] Supprot native llama.c or cpp version of node if it possible
+- [ ] Support native llama.c or cpp version of node if it possible

 <img src="./assets/android.gif?raw=true" alt="result" style="width:300px;"/>